hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/introduction.md

 - Authentication & Authorization for offline first apps

 ## What will we be building?
-We will be building a realtime todo app using authenticated GraphQL APIs.
+We will be building a realtime todo application using authenticated GraphQL APIs.

 Try this deployed version of the app to see what we'll be building: https://rxdb-hasura-demo.netlify.app/